[This article is part of the Learner's Maya Glyph Guide.]

 · An element which resembles this can be seen at the bottom of a CHAN-like glyph in LAC Panel 1 A3b and in PAL Temple 19 Platform Passage S-1 B1.

 o It is not a rotated form of wu/hu.
-Because it consists of a protected scroll on the left, with two slanting bars on the right: if it were a rotated form of wu/hu, then the scroll would be on the right.
+This is because it consists of a protected scroll on the left, with two slanting bars on the right: if it were a rotated form of wu/hu, then the scroll would be on the right.

 o It is not wu/hu (unrotated) attached to the bottom of the main sign rather than to the top because it has an anticlockwise scroll: the element below the “CHAN” has a clockwise scroll.